Distributed Secret Dissemination Across a Network: Conclusions and Open Problems

 \section{Conclusions and Open Problems}

 Many cryptographic protocols in the literature require execution of one or more instances of secret sharing among all the participants.
 Most of these protocols assume that the dealer has direct communication links to all the participants.
-This paper presents an algorithm (termed the \sneaka) for secret sharing in a setting where the dealer and the participants form a general network.
-The algorithm successfully disseminates the shares over networks satisfying the \textit{$k$-propagating-dealer condition}, and is robust to the network structure.
-This algorithm is efficient in terms of communication and randomness, and is completely distributed.
-It also supports two-threshold secret sharing, efficient addition of new participants in the absence of trusted entities, and can handle active adversaries.
-The \sneaka thus allows for efficient generalization of these protocols to a large class of general networks.
-The paper also presents information-theoretic lower bounds on the communication complexity for secret sharing in general networks, which may be of independent interest.
+This paper presents \sneak, a distributed and efficient algorithm for secret sharing in a setting where the dealer and the participants form a general communication network.
+While \sneak requires the network to satisfy the stronger $k$-propagating-dealer condition as opposed to the $k$-connected-dealer condition required by the existing methods, it provides significant reduction in the communication cost and the amount of randomness required, in addition to being distributed.
+The paper also presents information-theoretic lower bounds on the communication cost for secret sharing in general networks, which may be of independent interest.

-The upper and lower bounds on the communication complexity presented in this paper are shown to be tight for certain classes of networks.
-However, obtaining (tight) bounds on the communication complexity for general networks still remains open.
-Moreover, the main algorithm of the paper requires the network to satisfy the $k$-propagating dealer condition, and heuristics are presented (Appendix~\ref{app:extension}) to address the case when this condition is not satisfied.
-Quantifying the precise guarantees achieved by the algorithm in such situations is still open.
+The upper and lower bounds on the communication cost for secret sharing presented in this paper are shown to be tight for certain classes of networks.
+However, obtaining (tight) bounds on the communication cost for general networks still remains open. \sneaka requires the network to satisfy the $k$-propagating dealer condition, and only heuristics are known to address networks that satisfy the $k$-connected-dealer but not the $k$-propagating-dealer condition.
+Designing more efficient algorithms and quantifying the communication requirements for such settings remain open.

-Finally, the results of this paper turn out to be an instance of a network coding problem that interestingly admits an explicit solution that is distributed, communication-efficient, and provides deterministic (probability $1$) guarantees.
-Moreover, the solution handles the case of nodal-eavesdropping, about which very little appears to be known in the literature.
+Finally, the results of this paper turn out to be an instance of a network coding problem that interestingly admits an explicit solution that is distributed, communication efficient, and provides probability $1$ guarantees.
+Moreover, the solution handles the case of nodal eavesdropping, about which very little appears to be known in the literature.
 As a part of future work, we wish to investigate if any of the ideas from this specific case of secure network coding carry over to more general network coding problems.